Klaus Schmiegel

-Klaus Schmiegel (born June 28, 1939), is most famous for his work in organic chemistry, which led to the invention of Prozac, a widely used antidepressant.
-Born in Chemitz, Germany, he moved to the U.S. in 1951 to continue his education.
-After he finished his schooling, Schmiegel joined Eli Lilly as a senior organic chemist; he worked there from 1968 until his retirement in 1993.
-There, he collaborated with Bryan Molloy to create a new group of compounds.
-One of them, fluoxetine hydrochloride, became the selective serotonin reuptake inhibitor (SSRI) used in the antidepressant medication, Prozac.
-The drug, approved by the U.S. Food and Drug Administration (FDA) in 1988, has revolutionized treatment for depression.
-In 1999, Schmiegel and Molloy were inducted into the National Inventors Hall of Fame and given the American Innovator Award.
-Throughout his career, Schmiegel garnered eighteen patents related to the synthesis of compounds.
+Klaus Schmiegel (born June 28, 1939), is a German chemist best known for his work in organic chemistry, which led to the invention of Prozac, a widely used antidepressant.

 Biography

 Early life and education

 Klaus Schmiegel was born in Chemnitz, Germany on June 28, 1939.
-After he immigrated to the United States in 1951, Schmiegel received a B.S. in chemistry from the University of Michigan, an A.M. in organic chemistry from Dartmouth College, and a Ph.D in organic chemistry from Stanford University.
+After he immigrated to the United States in 1951, Schmiegel received a B.S. in chemistry from the University of Michigan, an A.M. in organic chemistry from Dartmouth College, and a Ph.D. in organic chemistry from Stanford University.
 His strong educational background secured him a prestigious position as a senior organic chemist at Eli Lilly, a prominent pharmaceutical company.

 Primary accomplishment

-At Eli Lilly in the 1960s, scientists Klaus Schmiegel and Bryan Molloy, with the help of David Wong and Ray Fuller, searched for a compound to combat depression.
+At Eli Lilly in the 1960s, Schmiegel and Bryan Molloy, with the help of David Wong, searched for a compound to combat depression.
 Because depression and similar psychiatric disorders are associated with reduced serotonin levels, they focused their approach on prohibiting serotonin reuptake.
 During a regular nerve signal transmission, a neurotransmitter such as serotonin travels from a presynaptic neuron to a postsynaptic neuron; the neurotransmitter returns to the presynaptic neuron after fulfilling its function, the reuptake process.
 Therefore, slowing and diminishing serotonin reuptake boosts serotonin levels in the brain.

 The scientists based their search on the template of the antihistamine drug diphenhydramine hydrochloride, commonly known as Benadryl.
 After many failures, the research team synthesized a group of compounds called aryloxyphenylpropylamines.
 Upon testing, a member of the group, fluoxetine hydrochloride, proved to affect only the neurotransmitter serotonin.
 This compound became the first selective serotonin reuptake inhibitor (SSRI) and the active ingredient in the vastly popular and effective drug Prozac.